How to Build a Simple RFP Process: 5 Steps to Win More Bids

 Next Steps: 3 Must-Have Tools for Your RFP Process

 With so much on the go, it’s easy to see how RFPs can become unmanageable.
-FYI–here are a few helpful tools you can add to your proposal toolkit to ensure a smooth process from start to submission.
+FYI–here are a few helpful tools you can add to your proposal toolkit to optimize the RFP process from start to submission.

 1. RFP Process Checklist